mariobecerra/backprop_shallow_ann/README.md

-# Backprop in R
+# Backprop in Rcpp
-Backpropagation for shallow artificial neural network
+Implementation of gradient descent for shallow artificial neural networks using R and C++ through the Rcpp package.